ansys/pymapdl/doc/source/user_guide/mapdl.rst

 ``*IF`` with a Python ``if`` statement, and instead of ``*CREATE`` and ``*USE`` can simply call another Python function or module.

+The command ``CMATRIX`` does not kill the server, however when it is run on interactive mode does not make any effect.
+This command needs to be run in non_interactive mode (:attr:`Mapdl.non_interactive
+<ansys.mapdl.core.Mapdl.non_interactive>`).

 GUI Commands
 ~~~~~~~~~~~~